PublicisSapient/enable-a11y/README.md

    > See the [Chromedriver issues](#chromedriver-issues) section if you encounter an error related to Chromedriver.

+   > Make sure your server is running in another terminal before running `npm run test`.

 ## Tests

 ### Tools used for testing